Axway/streams-open-docs/content/en/docs/metrics.md

 ### Custom metrics

-We have implemented the following custom metrics.
-All of those have labels describing the service name, type, and unique identifier, as well as some custom labels when suitable.
+The following custom metrics have been implemented.
+They include labels describing the service name, type, and unique identifier, as well as some custom labels when suitable.

 | Type    | Metric                                  | Description                                               | Example usage |